 All I know is, next time I’ll be staying for dinner.

 What’s your favourite cocktail?
 Do you have a bar you always go to for pre-dinner drinks?
+Do you have any other recommendations of bars in Mayfair?
 Let me know in the comments below or at:

 Quaglino’s | 16 Bury Street | London | SW1Y 6AJ